The 20 Best Colorectal Cancer Doctors Near Me in District of Columbia, US

 Offers Telehealth

 Dr. Michael Pishvaian is the director of Gastrointestinal, Developmental Therapeutics and Clinical Research Programs for the Johns Hopkins Kimmel Cancer Center in the Greater Washington Area and an associate professor at the School of Medicine.
 Dr. Pishvaian is a fellowship-trained gastrointestinal oncologist specializing in pancreatic and refractory colorectal cancers.
 He is committed to precision medicine and provides his patients with the most appropriate and advanced level of care.
 He conducts all phases of clinical trials for all GI cancers and enrolls qualifying patients.
 Click here to learn more about oncology clinical trials the Greater Washington Area.
 Dr. Pishvaian is rated as a Distinguished provider by MediFind in the treatment of Colorectal Cancer.
-His top areas of expertise are Pancreatic Cancer, Colorectal Cancer, Familial Pancreatic Cancer, Pancreaticoduodenectomy, and Pancreatectomy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Pancreatic Cancer, Colorectal Cancer, Familial Pancreatic Cancer, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Pishvaian is board certified in American Board Of Internal Medicine.

 Learn about our expert tiers